lhanneman/golftalk/GolfTalk.Web/README.md

 ## Installation

 No installation necessary - just open the solution in Visual Studio.
 This project is written in C# using Entity Framework, but uses jQuery and SignalR for the score updates and trash talk messages, and a Boostrap layout so it is mobile friendly out on the course.
+It can be easily deployed to Azure or any other hosting service to get up and running in no time.

 ## Docs